On This Page

 , offers accounts to

-businesses that accept payment cards.
+businesses that accept payments.
 Before you can accept payments, you must have a merchant

 must choose a payment processor that your acquirer supports.